GabeScott/standard-works-vault/General Conference/1971 April - Honesty and Integrity.md

 # Honesty and Integrity

-*By Delbert L. Stapley - Of the Council of the Twelve*
+By Elder Delbert L. Stapley - *Of the Council of the Twelve*

 *Given in the April session of the 1971 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/04/honesty-and-integrity?lang=eng)

 My brothers and sisters: This has been a wonderful conference.
 Most worthwhile messages have been given, which recalls a statement by a young man in his late teens.
 He sought out his stake president following a stake conference attended by our beloved brother, the late Elder Thorpe B. Isaacson, and enthusiastically said, in the jargon of youth, “President, this conference really shook me.
 Elder Isaacson was really round.”
 And then he added, “This was a hairy conference.”
 Now you dig his meaning.

-The first part of the thirteenth Article of Faith states: “We believe in being honest.”
+The first part of the [[Articles of Faith 1.13|thirteenth Article of Faith]] states: “We believe in being honest.”
 Honesty embraces many meanings, such as integrity, sincerity, according to the truth, just, honorable, virtuous, purity of life, moral character, and uprightness in mutual dealings.

 These principles are required virtues of true Latter-day Saints.